Instructions for Authors

 While we are happy to accept submissions at any time, Volume 41 is closed to submissions.
 Later submissions will be considered for publication in subsequent volumes.

-Renaissance Drama invites articles that investigate traditional canons of drama, as well as those that explore the significance of performance, broadly construed, in early modern cultures.
-We particularly welcome essays that question or apply to newer forms of interpretation on the study of early modern plays, theater, and performance; that concern works written in traditions other than the English (although we can only publish essays in English); the discourses that shaped and were shaped by the varied institutions of drama across Europe and beyond its borders within which it was produced; and manifestations of performance and performativity both on and off the theatrical stage.
+Renaissance Drama invites articles that investigate traditional canons of drama, as well as those that explore the discourses that shaped and were shaped by the varied institutions of theater across early modern Europe and beyond its borders, and those that investigate manifestations of performance and performativity both on and off the theatrical stage.
+We particularly welcome essays that offer newer forms of interpretation on the study of early modern plays, theater, and performance; and that concern works written in traditions other than the English (although we can only publish essays in English).